StatProofBook/StatProofBook.github.io/Proofs/ng-kl.md

   - theorem: "probability density function of the normal-gamma distribution"
   - theorem: "Kullback-Leibler divergence of the multivariate normal distribution"
   - theorem: "Kullback-Leibler divergence of the univariate gamma distribution"
-  - theorem: "Kullback-Leibler divergence for a continuous random variable"
-  - theorem: "law of conditional probability, also called 'product rule of probability'"
+  - theorem: "law of conditional probability"
-  - theorem: "expected value of a gamma random variable"
+  - theorem: "mean of the gamma distribution"

 sources:
   - authors: "Soch & Allefeld"